 Homelessness charity Crisis said the proposals to cut housing benefit for under-25s was “irresponsible” and warned that tens of thousands of people simply don’t have the option of moving back with their parents, particularly those who have experienced family breakdown, violence or abuse.

 However, last night at the conference, Harriett Baldwin, MP, parliamentary aide to new employment minister Mark Hoban, told Channel 4 News that there would be exemptions.
+She said:

 No changes would affect anyone coming out of care and certainly no changes would affect anyone fleeing domestic violence.
 We need a welfare safety net in this country for people who have had difficult challenges and difficult starts in life.

 The point the chancellor was making is a teenager leaving school shouldn’t automatically qualify for housing benefit if they’ve got a parental home where they could live.

 What you’re trying to do there is send the same signals to young people in working households whose parents would expect to have them at home perhaps past 18.

 There are currently 383,650 households who are under 25 on housing benefit in Britain and if everyone in this bracket was disqualified the Government would save £1.88 billion, which is some what short of its £10bn target, warned the Chartered Institute of Housing.
 Its chief executive Grainia Long said “blanket age-based exclusions don’t support growth and they fail the fairness test”.